 Grief is a normal and natural emotion to experience following a significant loss.
 Significant losses can include the death of a loved one, a serious illness or the loss of a job, relationship, residence or valued possession.
-Common emotions to experience are shock, disbelief, extreme sadness, anxiety, loneliness, confusion, anger and guilt.
+Common emotions people experience are shock, disbelief, extreme sadness, anxiety, loneliness, confusion, anger and/or guilt.
 For some people their health is affected.
-For others, grief affects their ability to maintain their day to day routine and/or their work, relationships or home life.
+For others, grief affects their ability to maintain their day-to-day routine and/or their work, relationships or home life.

 Can counseling help?

 Yes.
 Having a private place for you to freely express your experience and emotions in a safe, empathetic, understanding and non-judgemental environment can make an immense difference.
 For diverse reasons, it’s often difficult for people to have such conversations with close friends or even relatives.
 Speaking to Chantal Kayem will also help you to better understand your feelings and experience and to learn strategies to help you to heal, move forward and feel better again.

 Losing someone or something dear to us can affect all areas of our lives and can lead to functioning at a less than optimal level.
 Chantal Kayem can help you to understand your grief, accept the loss, manage through your painful feelings and provide the support and guidance that you need through your difficult time.